 Common blade length:

-Since both the series comprise of different blade types, here is a list of length for each blade from each series-
+Since both the series comprise of different blade types, here is a list of lengths for each blade from each series-

 Classic ikon series: